David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Clos des MΓ©sanges

-πŸ—’οΈ Note: David reviews tapes sent by Reeves Gabrels, whom he met during the 1987 tour.
-He is impressed by Gabrels’ avant-garde guitar style and begins discussing a potential collaboration that moves away from standard rock structures.
+πŸ—’οΈ Notes: Bowie reviews experimental tapes sent by Reeves Gabrels, whom he met during the 1987 tour.
+Impressed by Gabrels’ avant-garde guitar style and lack of interest in “standard” solos, Bowie begins discussing a collaboration aimed at breaking his existing musical patterns.

 πŸ“… 1988-02-29